 Outside areas and boundaries Visually inspected.
-There are garden grounds to the front and rear of the property, these being laid out in grass, concrete paving and stone chips.
-There is a driveway to the side of the property.
-Boundary divisions are marked by masonry walls, timber fencing and hedging.
+There are garden grounds to the front, side and rear of the property.
+These are generally hard landscaped with other areas of lawn and timber decking.
+There is a parking area to the front of the property.
+Boundary divisions are marked by masonry walls and timber fencing.

 Ceilings Visually inspected from floor level.
-Ceilings are of plasterboard material.
-There are timber and PVC ceiling finishes.
+Ceilings appear to be of plasterboard material.
+There are PVC finishes.
 Internal walls Visually inspected from floor level.
 Using a moisture meter, walls were randomly tested for dampness where considered appropriate.
-Internal walls are of masonry construction finished in plaster.
-There are tiled wall finishes.
+Internal walls are partly of solid construction with a plaster hard finish and partly of timber stud construction finished in plasterboard.
+There are tiled finishes.
+Floors including sub floors Electring is of suspended timber construction